Alicia Mary Retes, C.I.G., C.I.T.

 AFFILIATIONS: Miwok Archeological Preserveof Marin Board Member.
 Member of the National Storytelling Network, Storytelling Association of California, Marin American Indian Alliance, Sierra Foothill Storytelling Guild, Texas Doc More Guild, Delta Weavers of San Francisco East Bay and Artist Standing Strong Together.

-Alicia has shared her work at various Indigenous California gatherings including the Coast Miwok Big Time Celebrations at Kule Loklo, Point Reyes National Seashore, and the Siakumne Tribe and 4 Element Earth Education at the Salmon and Bear Celebrations at Burton Educational Preserve, Nevada County.
+Alicia shares her work at various Indigenous California gatherings including the Coast Miwok Big Time Celebrations at Kule Loklo, Point Reyes National Seashore, and the Siakumne Tribe and 4 Element Earth Education at the Salmon and Bear Celebrations at Burton Educational Preserve, Nevada County.
+For 12 years, Alicia engaged thousands of students learning about the Miwoks and other Native American Indian cultural ways.
+She is the former teacher and education director at the Museum of the American Indian, Novato, California.
+Learn more about their programs and events at https://www.marinindian.com/

 Alicia is an active member of the Marin American Indian Alliance and Board Member with the Miwok Archeology Preserve of Marin.
 She participates with numerous Miwok cultural workshops and performances with Sky Road, Coast Miwok throughout Marin County. https://youtu.be/ViKYQ-QnN6A